Earlier last month, Brian Farrell admitted in a Washington District Court to being DoctorClu, a key player in the darknet site Silk Road 2.0.

 The addresses that SEI obtained during their attack on Tor have helped the enforcement agencies to nab more than one criminal.

 Two Irish nationals were nabbed in December last year and jailed for drug offenses.
-Gabriel Peterson Siler, a pedophile, earlier pleaded guilty on one count of child pornography.
+Gabriel Peterson Siler, a pedophile, earlier pleaded guilty on one count of child exploitation.

 His IP address was also obtained by the SEI during their Tor attack.